a-maze-d/fledex/docs/architecture.md

 * `Null` is a driver that acts similar to `/dev/null`, i.e. doesn't do anyting with the data.
 This can be very convenient for running some tests.

+> **Note**
-Note: In addition an additional a special `:config` driver can be used, which simply returns the current definition.
-This can be very useful when defining components as well as in tests.
+> In addition an additional a special `:config` driver can be used, which simply returns
+> the current definition.
+This can be very useful when defining components as well as in
+> tests.

 # The Leds
 The `Leds` is an easy way to define a set of Leds.
 This module provides the